Us (British TV series)

-Us is a BBC One four-part television comedy-drama series based on the book Us by English author David Nicholls and adapted by him for the screen.
+Us is a 2020 British television comedy-drama series based on the book Us by English author David Nicholls and adapted by him for the screen.
 The series stars Tom Hollander and Saskia Reeves as a married couple, the Petersens.

 The series is directed by Geoffrey Sax and has original music composed by Oli Julian.

 Synopsis

 As their son, Albie, is about to leave home for university, married couple, Douglas and Connie Petersen (Tom Hollander and Saskia Reeves), have made plans to go on a "holiday of a lifetime", touring Europe.
 Connie, frustrated after 24 years together, tells her inhibited, orderly and risk-averse biochemist husband, Douglas, that now that Albie is leaving home, she no longer wants to stay married to him.
 The story follows Douglas and the family over the course of the holiday as he tries to win back the love of Connie.
 As their holiday progresses, the series alternates between the present day and flashbacks that show how the young Douglas (Iain De Caestecker) and Connie (Gina Bramhill) met.